 - They don’t contain any preservatives or unwanted additives

 So next time you’re in the supermarket, make sure to visit the frozen produce section and pick up some nutritious, convenient and budget friendly goodies to add to your healthy diet.
-And let me know in the comments sections which are your favorite picks!

 Hi!
 I’m Melissa, Registered Dietitian and mother of two dragons.
 When I’m not talking nutrition you can find me rolling around the floor with my kids, sewing, crafting, cooking or missing the 90s (seriously, music just isn’t the same).
 Read More…